dhimmel/snplentiful/README.md

 <a name="fig1"></a>
 ![The number of SNPs in a gene varies with network degree](figure/degree-v-snps.png) **Figure 1: Network degree versus SNP abundance for common data types.** Platform and metaedge specific models were fit.
 Models are drawn as their 95% confidence band.
-The genes with extreme SNP abundances (bottom and two two percentiles) are omitted for visual clarity.
+The genes with extreme SNP abundances (bottom and top two percentiles) are omitted for visual clarity.

 <a name="fig2"></a>
 ![The number of SNPs in a gene varies with network degree](figure/adj-degree-v-snps.png)